Dental restoration: Glass ionomer cement

-GIC and RMGIC are used in dentistry, there will be times when one of these materials is better than the other but that is dependant upon the clinical situation.
-However in most cases the ease of use is deciding factor.
+GIC and RMGIC are used in dentistry, there will be times when one of these materials is better than the other but that is dependent upon the clinical situation.
+However, in most cases the ease of use is deciding factor.

 Compomer

 Dental compomers are another type of white filling material although their use is not as widespread.

 Compomers were formed by modifying dental composites with poly-acid in an effort to combine the desirable properties of dental composites, namely their good aesthetics, and glass ionomer cements, namely their ability to release fluoride over a long time.
 Whilst this combination of good aesthetics and fluoride release may seem to give compomers a selective advantage, their poor mechanical properties (detailed below) limits their use.

 Compomers have a lower wear resistance and a lower compressive, flexural and tensile strength than dental composites, although their wear resistance is greater than resin-modified and conventional glass ionomer cements.
 Compomers cannot adhere directly to tooth tissue like glass ionomer cements; they require a bonding agent like dental composites.

 Compomers may be used as a cavity lining material and a restorative material for non-load bearing cavities.
 In Paediatric dentistry, they can also be used as a fissure sealant material.

 The luting version of compomer may be used to cement cast alloy and ceramic-metal restorations, and to cement orthodontic bands in Paediatric patients.
 However, compomer luting cement should not be used with all-ceramic crowns.